vinceasvp/FCAC/README.md

 Please cite our paper if you find the codes and datasets are useful for your research.

-Y. Li, W. Cao, W. Xie, J. Li, and E. Benetos, "Few-shot Class-incremental Audio Classification Using Dynamically Expanded Classifier with Self-attention Modified Prototypes", Submitted to IEEE TMM.
+Y. Li, W. Cao, W. Xie, J. Li and E. Benetos, "Few-shot Class-incremental Audio Classification Using Dynamically Expanded Classifier with Self-attention Modified Prototypes," in IEEE Transactions on Multimedia, doi: 10.1109/TMM.2023.3280011. https://ieeexplore.ieee.org/document/10135116.

 ##